So as you all know I love to support local and started a #girlboss segment where we could share, learn and inspire!

 During lock down, we are going to do a whole lot of these to highlight these businesses – many of which are taking HUGE strain during this time – and shed some awareness and love to all.

-Let’s see what Marietjie had to say about her jewellery and ceramics business.
+Let’s see what Gail had to say about her business.

 You started your own business – How does it feel to be a successful #girlboss that inspires others and loves what she does?